EJCarron/companies_house_interface/README.md

 you reach a point in the list where there clearly aren't any more hits and delete all rows below.

 >[!WARNING]
-> When opening a csv into a spreadsheet unwanted formatted can be carried out, specifically stripping leading 0s from the
+> When opening a csv into a spreadsheet unwanted formatting can be applied, specifically stripping leading 0s from the
 > company_number.
 To stop this from happening when using the import wizard make sure you set the data type for connection_id to 'Text'.

 ![A screenshot of the libre office csv import wizard](imgs/import_warning.png)